Project Overview

 A large multinational corporation wants to establish a telephone and email hotline for employees to report wrongdoing within the company.
 The company has offices in the UAE and wants to ensure that it avoids violations of UAE data protection laws.
 Discuss what steps can the company take to increase the likelihood that its hotline reporting system remains in compliance?

-• Explain a minimum of 3 (any) appropriate use of telephone & email system?
+- Explain a minimum of 3 (any) appropriate use of telephone & email systems.

-• Explain a minimum of 3 illegal use of the system.
+- Explain a minimum of 3 illegal uses of the system.
 Answers should be associated with UAE Cyber Law.

 Answer:

-• Telephones and emails can be utilized for urgent conveying for the information related to their projects.
-Often the company faces a situation where information about the projects needs to be passed on urgently otherwise the company might suffer from loses.
-In this case, telephones and emails are the best possible way for informing the people in the other branches.
+- Telephones and emails can be utilized for urgent conveying of information related to their projects.
+Often, the company faces a situation where information about the projects needs to be passed on urgently; otherwise, the company might suffer from losses.
+In this case, telephones and emails are the best possible way to inform the people in the other branches.

-• Emails are best to use when the marketing plans, strategic policies and the new addition to the policies is to be informed to all the members of the organization or even to a limited number of people.
+- Emails are best to use when the marketing plans, strategic policies, and the new addition to the policies are to be informed to all the members of the organization or even to a limited number of people.

-• There are a situation when the policies need to be discussed in person but since the people from different branches cannot be available 24/7 in person, in this telephonic conversations are made (Neil, 2011).
+- There is a situation when the policies need to be discussed in person, but since the people from different branches cannot be available 24/7 in person, telephonic conversations are made (Neil, 2011).

 The three illegal used by the company are as follows:

-• In certain cases, the employees use telephones and emails of their company for getting indulged in any crime.
+- In certain cases, the employees use telephones and emails of their company for getting indulge in crime.
 In this crime, the law holds countable for the situation.

-• Employees having low performance and on the verge of being terminated from the company use telephones for defaming company, his is strictly prohibited by law.
+- Employees having low performance and on the verge of being terminated from the company use telephones to defame the company, this is strictly prohibited by law.

 Case Study 1 (24 Marks)